Coimbatore Travel Guide – Top things to do in the city

 Enjoy an authentic Tamilian lunch meal at Annapoorna for just Rs 110.

 PS: The service is not the most polite, but the place promises good food.

-Visit Maruthamalai Hill Temple to pray and to enjoy the scenic views
+Pray at Maruthamalai Hill Temple and enjoy scenic views

 Maruthamalai temple is situated on a hillock, around 10 km from Coimbatore city.
 Lord Murugan of Hindu mythology has the temple dedicated to him.